roboticsmick/ORCA_open_spectrometer/README.md

 1. Insert the SD card into the Raspberry Pi
 2. Connect power
-3. Wait 2-3 minutes for first boot (the Pi expands the filesystem)
+3. Wait 3-5 minutes for first boot (the Pi expands the filesystem)
-4. The Pi will automatically connect to your configured WiFi
+4. The Pi should automatically connect to your configured WiFi

 ---